ierror/django-js-reverse/README.rst

 ::
     ./manage.py collectstatic_js_reverse

-If you change some urls or add plagin and wont to update reverse.js file run the command again.
+If you change some urls or add plugin and want to update the reverse.js file, run the command again.

-After this add file to template
+After this add the file to your template
 ::
     <script src="{% static 'django_js_reverse/js/reverse.js' %}"></script>